Checklist for international students taking freestanding courses

 For the second notification, you do not need to reply to courses you wish to keep, but should decline those courses you are not planning on attending.
 This makes those places available for students on the waiting list.
 Log in to your account at universityadmissions.se and go to 'Applications' to decline your spot(s).

-Admitted after semester has started
+Admitted after the course has started

 If you are offered a place on a course that has already started, you will be contacted via the email adress you entered on antagning.se or universityadmissions.se.
 You accept or decline the offered place by replying to the email within the specified timeframe.
 If we do not receive an answer in time, we will contact the next reserve on the list.